tymoteuszmilek/sorting-visualizer/README.md

-# Sorting Algorithm Visualizer
+# Sorting Algorithm Visualization

 ## Overview
-This project is a visual representation of various sorting algorithms.
-It provides an interactive way to understand how different sorting algorithms work by visualizing the steps taken by the algorithm to sort an array.
-The project is built using Python and Streamlit for the user interface.
+This Streamlit web application visualizes various sorting algorithms in action, allowing you to interactively explore how each algorithm sorts random arrays.

+## Demo

+You can access the live demo of this project [here](https://sorting-visualizer-haxdhnrqm6cvfm3cblvr24.streamlit.app).

 ## Features
 - **Interactive UI:** Choose from a variety of sorting algorithms.
-- **Adjustable Parameters:** Change the array size and animation speed.
+- **Adjustable Parameters:** Change the array size and animation delay.
 - **Real-Time Visualization:** Watch how the array gets sorted step-by-step.
-- **Highlighting:** Different colors for boundaries, current position, and swaps for better understanding

 ## Sorting Algorithms Implemented
 - Quick Sort
 - Merge Sort
 - Selection Sort
 - Insertion Sort
-- Counting Sort
 - Bubble Sort

-## Color Scheme ##
-- **Green:** Represents the current element being processed.
-- **Red:** Indicates elements that are being compared with the current element or the current scan of the array.
-- **Yellow:** Shows elements that have been swapped.
-- **Purple:** Marks boundaries or partitions in algorithms like Quick Sort or Merge Sort.

-## Live Deployment

-The project is live and accessible via Streamlit Sharing.
-You can view it [here](https://sorting-visualizer-haxdhnrqm6cvfm3cblvr24.streamlit.app).

 ## How to Use
 1. **Setup:**